pilarcormo/Preprint/Results.md

 **Additional file 2**.
 Effect of different factors on ratio

-**Additional file 3**. figure comparing plotting before and after removing the background SNPs and the centromere.
+**Additional file 3**.
+Comparison of density plots before and after removing the background SNPs and the centromere.

-**Additional file 4** Overlapping density plots after SDM
+**Additional file 4** Density plots after SDM

 ######1.
 SDM design and modelling using Arabidopsis chromosome I and ideallized SNP densities (344)